Learning to Mask and Permute Visual Tokens for Vision Transformer Pre-Training: Supplementary Material

 We also report the comparison of our best variants and other state-of-the-art self-supervised pre-training models in Table~\ref{tab:sota}.
 Note that the variability in the experimental settings and the different supervisory signals used in each approach may affect the fairness of the comparisons.
-Notably, although current literature has not extensively explored performance benchmarking on the ViT-S backbone, the Small version of our \ours model outperforms BEiT~\cite{bao2022beit} and CAE~\cite{chen2022context} by $0.5\%$ and $0.2\%$ respectively, yielding the best performance for both $k$-CLIP and VQ-KD.
-In the case of the \mbox{ViT-B} backbone, \ours surpasses the majority of the considered approaches especially when using the VQ-KD tokenizer, except for BEiT v2~\cite{peng2022beit} which gets slightly better results.
+Notably, although current literature has not extensively explored performance benchmarking on the ViT-S backbone, the Small version of our \ours model outperforms BEiT~\citep{bao2022beit} and CAE~\citep{chen2022context} by $0.5\%$ and $0.2\%$ respectively, yielding the best performance for both $k$-CLIP and VQ-KD.
+In the case of the \mbox{ViT-B} backbone, \ours surpasses most of the considered approaches especially when using the VQ-KD tokenizer, except for BEiT v2~\citep{peng2022beit} which gets slightly better results.
 This performance gap can be explained by the lack of data augmentation in our model pre-training, which can significantly increase performance but at a higher computational cost.

-All the results presented in Table~\ref{tab:sota} are obtained after pre-training the models for 300 epochs.
-For completeness, on the right side, we report the performance of other methods when pre-trained for a considerably large number of epochs (\ie, 800 and 1600).
+The results in Table~\ref{tab:sota} are obtained after pre-training the models for 300 epochs.
+For completeness, in the lower part, we report the performance of other methods when pre-trained for a considerably large number of epochs (\ie, 800 and 1600).
 While a direct comparison using different pre-training epochs may not be completely informative, \ours still proves to perform better than other methods pre-trained for a larger number of epochs such as BEiT and CAE.

 \tit{Semantic segmentation results} To evaluate the effectiveness of \ours on dense prediction tasks, we present its performance on the semantic segmentation benchmark ADE20K using the UperNet framework with the VQ-KD tokenizer.
 Table~\ref{tab:segmentation} presents the mIoU scores achieved with various ViT backbones and pre-training strategies.
 Notably, \ours surpasses both MIM and PIM objectives, delivering significant improvements of $+1.4\%$ and $+0.9\%$ on ViT-S, and $+1.1\%$ and $+1.4\%$ on ViT-B, respectively.
 Compared to CAE~\citep{chen2022context} and BEiT~\citep{bao2022beit}, \ours achieves the highest mIoU across ViT-S and ViT-B backbones, while maintaining competitive performance on ViT-T. These results underscore the superiority of \ours over existing pre-training objectives and self-supervised approaches, particularly in addressing positional inconsistencies during pre-training and fine-tuning, which is critical for dense tasks like semantic segmentation.
 The robust generalization demonstrated by \ours highlights its potential as an effective pre-training strategy for segmentation tasks.